Pourquoi Hermès a-t-il prospéré pendant si longtemps ?

 Hermès owes its longevity and ongoing success to a unique combination of factors rooted in tradition, innovation, and rigorous heritage management:

-Since its founding in 1837, Hermès has remained mostly controlled by the descendants of Thierry Hermès.
-This family governance ensures a long-term vision, protected from the quarterly performance pressures faced by traditional publicly traded groups.
+Since its founding in 1837, Hermès has remained mostly controlled by Thierry Hermès’s descendants.
+This family governance ensures a long-term vision, protected from the quarterly performance pressures faced by typical publicly traded groups.

-Leaders prioritize the brand's sustainability and quality over growth at any cost.
+Leaders prioritize the brand’s longevity and quality over growth at any cost.
 Strategic decisions — new product lines, store openings, investments — are carefully considered and gradual.

 Hermès Kelly bag - The ultimate buying guide | Global Boutique

-Each Birkin, Kelly or Constance bag is handmade by a single artisan, following the principle of “one artisan, one bag.”
+Each Birkin, Kelly, or Constance bag is handmade by a single artisan, following the "one artisan, one bag" principle.
 The workshops (France, Italy) pass down hundreds of steps of know-how, ensuring an unmatched level of finish.

-Hermès invests in internal schools and partnerships (École des Métiers d’Art, compagnonnage) to train new generations of artisans, guarantors of its identity and quality.
+Hermès invests in internal schools and partnerships (École des Métiers d’Art, apprenticeship) to train new generations of artisans, guardians of its identity and quality.

 Hermès Stretches Profit Margin, Still Cautious on Luxury Outlook - WSJ